kacperbojakowski/final-project/07-employment/1-portfolio/index.md

 ### What to include?

-Anything that makes you proud and attests to your skills; for example:
+Anything that makes you proud and attests to your skills, for example:

 * Manuals, tutorials, and other documentation projects
 * Non-technical texts on field-related topics (articles, reviews)